 Why Phishing Attacks are So Successful

-Phishing attacks are one of the most favored attack vectors (network entry points) of attackers.
+Phishing attacks are one of the most favored attack vectors (network entry points) by attackers.
 This is due in part to their high success rate.
 It essentially boils down to two fundamental reasons.

 Best Practices to Avoid Falling for Phishing Attacks